gumaerc-testorg/2.007-spring-2009/content/pages/projects/project_kit_list.md

 Note: Some items may vary slightly from what is listed on the web page.

-**Important**: More information on using the control system is shown on the [control systems]({{< baseurl >}}/pages/projects/control_system_information) page.
+**Important**: More information on using the control system is shown on the {{% resource_link 22b74578-c8aa-542b-dcf4-6687ab37a2fb "control systems" %}} page.
 It is very important that you read this page before designing your robot, as it will require some planning.
 If you are making a robot with a microcontroller, make sure your electronics will work with the table control system.

 Note on manufacturing parts: Please note that you must have a drawing before using the large machines (milling machines, lathes, water jet, etc).
 The shop guys will help you process the parts, but they will not make the parts for you.
 Drawings are not necessary, but are highly suggested, before processing materials using machines in the general area (belt sanders, drill presses, etc).